ryanprescott-zz/ringer/README.md

 ### Core Requirements
 - **Best-first search crawling** with content-based prioritization
 - **Concurrent processing** with configurable worker pools
-- **Pluggable architecture** for analyzers, scrapers, and handlers
+- **Pluggable architecture** for analyzers, scrapers, and managers
 - **Comprehensive error handling** with logging and recovery
 - **Configuration-driven** operation via Pydantic Settings
 - **Production-ready** with proper resource management

 ### Design Principles
 - **Modularity**: Each component has a single responsibility
-- **Extensibility**: Easy to add new analyzers, scrapers, and handlers
+- **Extensibility**: Easy to add new analyzers, scrapers, and managers
 - **Configurability**: All behavior controlled via settings and environment variables
 - **Robustness**: Graceful handling of failures at every level
 - **Performance**: Efficient resource usage with connection pooling and async operations